Bahnhofstr. 29

 Passau

-The bicycle rental is located in the west building of the station.
+The bike hire is located in the west building of the station.

-Trekking touring bikes, e-bikes and accessories are rented.
-The bikes should be reserved online in good time.
+Trekking tour bikes, e-bikes and accessories are available for hire.
+Bikes should be booked online in good time.
 A return service is also possible by arrangement.
 (Only on the route towards Vienna.)

 Bahnhofstr.29 /Westgebäude